-Like any other kind of preparedness, EMP protection starts long before any kind of electromagnetic pulse occurs.
-Knowing what causes an EMP, what happens when an EMP occurs and what to store are all key to EMP protection.
+Like any other kind of preparedness, EMP protection starts long before any electromagnetic pulse occurs.
+Knowing what causes an EMP, what happens when an EMP occurs, and what to store are all keys to EMP protection.

-In 1962, the U.S. military detonated a 1.4 megaton warhead at a distance of 240 miles above sea level.
-The resulting electromagnetic pulse destroyed streetlights, caused telephone outages and radio blackouts 600 miles away!
-Prior to this test, scientists thought they understood the EMP effect and how it would affect electronics, but seeing it in the real world proved them wrong.
+In 1962, the U.S. military detonated a 1.4-megaton warhead at a distance of 240 miles above sea level.
+The resulting electromagnetic pulse destroyed streetlights and caused telephone outages and radio blackouts 600 miles away!
+Before this test, scientists thought they understood the EMP effect and how it would affect electronics, but seeing it in the real world proved them wrong.

 Scientists were sent scrambling to figure out how the EMP effect would affect the defense of the U.S. and how it could be used against the country.